ellenpham/API-Webserver-LocalTourBooking/readme.md

 - Clone this repository using `git clone https://github.com/ellenpham/API_Webserver_LocalTourBookingWebApp`

-- Change the directory to the `src` folder using `cd ./MyPham_T2A2/src`
+- Change the directory to the `src` folder using `cd ./API_Webserver_LocalTourBookingWebApp/src`

-- To activate the virtual environment, use the following command `source .venv/bin/activate`
+- Create virtual environment an activate it using the following commands:

-- If `.venv` does not exist, follow the below commands to set up the virtual environment:

     ```
     python3 -m venv .venv